Marvin does not work well with the system Python in OSX.

 How to test that marvin has been installed correctly¶

-Marvin is built to have you started with minimum configuration on your part.
-This means that marvin is likely to import but maybe not all features will be available.
+Marvin is designed to get you started with minimal configuration on your part.
+However, this means that Marvin may import correctly but may not have all features immediately available.
 Here are a few commands you can try that will inform you if there are problems with your installation.

 From a terminal window, type:

 This will perform a variety of checks with Marvin and output the results to the terminal.
 We may ask you for this output when diagnosing any installation issues.
 After installing marvin, start a python/ipython session and run: